algorithm-helper/algorithm-helper/content/categories/data-structures/lists/dynamic-array.md

     }

     /**
-     * Returns the item at the front of the Vector.
+     * Returns the item at the front of the DynamicArray.
      *
-     * @return the item at the front of the Vector
+     * @return the item at the front of the DynamicArray
-     * @throws NoSuchElementException if this Vector is empty */ public T peekFront() {
+     * @throws NoSuchElementException if this DynamicArray is empty */ public T peekFront() {
         if (isEmpty())
-            throw new NoSuchElementException("peek from empty Vector");
+            throw new NoSuchElementException("peek from empty DynamicArray");
         return arr[0];
     }

     /**
-     * Returns the item at the back of the Vector.
+     * Returns the item at the back of the DynamicArray.
      *
-     * @return the item at the front of the Vector
+     * @return the item at the front of the DynamicArray
-     * @throws NoSuchElementException if this Vector is empty */ public T peekBack() {
+     * @throws NoSuchElementException if this DynamicArray is empty */ public T peekBack() {
         if (isEmpty())
-            throw new NoSuchElementException("peek from empty Vector");
+            throw new NoSuchElementException("peek from empty DynamicArray");
         return arr[n-1];
     }

     /**
-     * Returns a String representation of the Vector, in the form
+     * Returns a String representation of the DynamicArray, in the form
-     * [x0, x1, ... xn] where x0...xn are elements of the Vector in
+     * [x0, x1, ... xn] where x0...xn are elements of the DynamicArray in
      * forward order.
      *
-     * @return a String representation of the Vector, with elements
+     * @return a String representation of the DynamicArray, with elements
      *         separated by a comma and space
      */
     public String toString() {